 There are 40 other BFI Film Academies happening all over the UK and five residential courses that you can apply for if you have already completed a Network Academy Course.

-If you want to know more about the Future Film Academy please come to our open evening or email us.
+If you want to know more about the Future Film Academy please come to our open evening on 24 August or email us.